adrian09h/KyberViewModel/README.md

 private final KyberInteract kyberInteract;
 ```

-- MatableLiveData holds data that is necessary to be observable in View class.
+- MutableLiveData holds data that is necessary to be observable in View class.

 ```
 private final MutableLiveData<GetGasPriceResponse> gasPrice = new MutableLiveData<>();